-- A tradition of drinking cheongju, a cold clear, strained rice wine to wish for good news all year round.
+- A tradition of drinking cheongju, a cold clear, strained rice wine to bring good news all year round.

-- Ogokbap is steamed rice made with five grains (rice, Italian millet, sorghum, red beans, beans, etc).
+- Ogok-bap is steamed rice made with five grains (rice, Foxtail millet, sorghum, red beans, beans, etc).
 The rice is eaten with various wild vegetables and is shared on the eve of Jeongwol Daeboreum as it is believed to bring good luck.

 - Daljip is a heap of straw or twigs.
 Burning daljip is a tradition intended to ward off misfortune and bring good luck.

-- Deowipalgi literally means "selling of heat."
-This fun tradition involves visiting a friend or family member and calling his or her name before sunrise.
+- Deowipalgi literally means "selling heat."
+This fun, symbolic tradition involves visiting a friend or family member and calling his or her name before sunrise.
 If they respond, they are then told, "Buy my heat!"
 The buyer is then responsible for absorbing all the heat the seller would have otherwise received in the coming summer.

 Full moon watching from the best observatory in Seoul

-Namhansanseong Fortress is located on Namhansan Mountain that spans across three cities in Gyeonggi-do including Gwangju-si, Seongnam-si, and Nam-si.
-Here, visitors have great views of the full moon from the Sueojangdae command post, as well as night views of the Songpa-gu district of Seoul and the central part of Gyeonggi-do Province.
-Visit some of the historical sites at Namhansanseong Fortress before enjoying the full moon views.
+Namhansanseong Fortress is located on Namhansan Mountain, which spans across three cities in Gyeonggi-do, including Gwangju-si, Seongnam-si, and Hanam-si.
+Here, visitors get great views of the full moon from the Sueojangdae command post, as well as night views of the Songpa-gu district of Seoul and the central part of Gyeonggi-do.
+Visit some of the historical sites at Namhansanseong Fortress to enjoy